 The remainder of this paper is organized as follows.
 We first explain the theoretical mechanism which is derived from the flood purchase insurance behavior.
-We then explain how we utilize Bayesian Network to model the hypothetical causal relationships among the selected variables.
+We then introduce the survey database and explain how we utilize BN to model the hypothetical causal relationships among selected variables.
 In the following section, we present results and discussion.
 We end with a conclusion, limitation of the present study, and recommendations for future studies.

 Theoretical Flood Mitigation Mechanism: Revealed from Flood Purchase Insurance Behavior

-We are mainly interested in how flood insurance purchase behaviors can predict individuals’ overall support for flood mitigation measures.
+We are particularly interested in how flood insurance purchase behaviors can predict individuals’ overall support for flood mitigation measures.
 It is important to explain the different categories of flood insurance purchase behavior.
 The first category refers to not buying flood insurance.
 For those with insurance, they purchase for different causes.
-Homeowners who reside in the Special Flood Hazard Area (SFHA) are required to buy flood insurance if receiving mortgages from a federally backed or regulated lender.
+Homeowners who reside in the Special Flood Hazard Area (SFHA) indicated by FEMA’s flood map are required to buy flood insurance if receiving mortgages from a federally backed or regulated lender.
 The decision to purchase flood insurance under this condition is mandatory.
 There are some residents who purchase flood insurance to feel safer.
 The decision to buy flood insurance when it is not required is fully voluntary.
-The last group among all flood insurance buyers include those who buy because it is required and doing so makes them feel safer.
+The last group include those who buy because it is required and doing so makes them feel safer.
 The flood insurance purchase behavior under this circumstance is partially mandatory and partially voluntary.
 Upon closer inspection, the four categories of flood insurance purchase behavior are the manifestation of a latent decision mechanism composed of two dimensions.

-As Figure 1 presents, these two dimensions are informed objective risk and subjective sense of insecurity.
+As Figure 1 presents, these two dimensions are objective informed risk and subjective sense of insecurity.
 Notably, the informed objective flood risk is not objective flood risk per se in the following two regards: 1).
 The informed objective flood risk is manifested in flood maps created by FEMA.
 Numerous studies have shown the flaws and inaccuracies of the maps (Czajkowski et al., 2013; Shan et al., 2009; Xian et al., 2015); 2).
 Through legal requirement – those who reside within the SFHA are required to buy flood insurance to qualify for federally regulated or federally-guranteed loans, the flood risk is conveyed to those who are at high risk of flooding estimated by FEMA.
-The informed objective flood risk is high for individuals who buy flood insurance mandatorily since they reside inside FEMA designated flood zones, whereas the informed risk for the other two groups is relatively low as indicated by the lack of compulsory policy to purchase flood insurance.
+The informed flood risk is high for individuals who buy flood insurance mandatorily since they reside inside FEMA designated flood zones, whereas the informed risk for the other two groups is relatively low as indicated by the lack of compulsory policy to purchase flood insurance.
 In addition to risk, the sense of insecurity is another dimension that determines both fully and partially voluntary flood insurance purchase behaviors.
 For people who are not required to buy flood insurance but still decide to do so, their decision reflects their innate sense of insecurity.
 The same sense of insecurity also propels those who are required to buy to consider increasing security in doing so.
 For the other two groups, their behaviors and motives indicate that they feel relatively secure.
-It should be noted that there is possibility that some individuals in “No insurance” group would like to buy but cannot afford to buy.
-For those individuals, it is arguably reasonable to place them in the “low risk and high sense of security” quadrant.
-According to Maslow’s hierarchy of human needs (1943), human beings tend to satisfy basic physiological needs such as food, water, sleep, and shelter before they turn their attention to other needs such as safety.
-We contend that these people who cannot afford flood insurance are preoccupied with paying day-to-day bills and do not necessarily feel particularly insecure about flood risks.
+It should be noted that there is possibility that some individuals in “No insurance” group are required to buy or would like to buy but cannot afford to buy.
+However, those cases cannot be identified in the survey data and thus are not explicitly considered in this framework.